epayet/JobRunner/README.md

 ## Multiple producers and consumers

 We can easily add producers and consumers using docker-compose.
 The current [docker-compose.yml](docker-compose.yml) creates 2 producers and 1 consumer, using 1 redis container.
-They use the simples scripts [examples/simple-producer.py](examples/simple-producer.py) and [examples/simple-consumer.py](examples/simple-consumer.py)
+They use the simples scripts [examples/simple-producer.py](examples/simple-producer.py) and [examples/simple-consumer.py](examples/simple-consumer.py).
+You can mix the numbers if you want.

 ```bash
 docker-compose up